ist-dresden/composum-dashboard/src/site/markdown/configuration.md

 The first part is done via OSGI configurations as discussed below.
 The second part can be performed two ways:
 1. in the OSGI configurations the `sling.servlet.paths` can give the paths the servlets are available.
-2. a [special content page](configurationAsContent.md) is created that arranges the necessary servlets and their views as subresources.
+2. a content page is created that arranges the necessary servlets and their views as subresources.

+When using the second variant please see the descroption of [the special content page](configurationAsContent.md), but you will still need to enable the needed tools via OSGI as below, except of providing the `sling.servlet.paths`, of course.

 At set of configuration examples is delivered in the 'config' packages, one for a Sling setup and another one for an AEM setup.